Privacy Notice for Banbury Bowen

 How is it collected?

-Collection of data will mainly happen via pen and paper note taking during your appointment; or via information you have provided by email or text messages.
+Collection of data will mainly happen via pen and paper note taking during your appointment, which may then be written up electronically; or via information you have provided by email or text messages.
 At times I will use photographs or videos taken during the session – these are strictly with your consent only, and are stored as part of your electronic records in the same way.
 No personal data will be collected via social media.
 The premises are monitored by CCTV for security purposes.

 Where is it stored?